 Stock-Based Compensation.
 Effective January 1, 2006, the Company adopted Statement of Financial Accounting Standards No. 123 (revised 2004), Share-Based Payment, ("SFAS 123R"), which is a revision of SFAS No. 123, Accounting for Stock-Based Compensation.
 SFAS 123R supersedes APB No. 25, Accounting for Stock Issued to Employees, and amends SFAS No. 95, Statement of Cash Flows.
 SFAS 123R requires all share-based payments to employees, including grants of employee stock options and restricted stock grants, to be recognized in the financial statements based upon their fair values.
-The Company recorded total stock-based compensation of \$43,051 and \$0 for the nine months ended September 30, 2007 and 2006, respectively, for options and restricted stock grants amounted to approximately \$1,232,000 as of September 30, 2007.
+The Company recorded total stock-based compensation of \$43,051 and \$0 for the nine months ended September 30, 2007 and 2006, respectively, for options and restricted stock granted and vested which is included in operating expenses.
+The fair value of the unvested stock options and restricted stock grants amounted to approximately \$1,232,000 as of September 30, 2007.